 Can Our Charity Collaborate with a Business & Still Issue Tax Receipts?

-On the surface, it appears to benefit both parties.
+At first glance, this partnership is a win-win situation for both parties.
 The charity receives much-needed funds, while the for-profit partner enhances its brand by aligning with a noble cause.

 However, there are complexities involved, especially regarding the issuance of receipts.
 For the charity to issue a receipt, it must accurately calculate the value of any benefit the donor receives in return.

+Nevertheless, the "de minimis rule" provides a caveat to this regulation.
 This rule states that if the value of the benefits received is minimal—less than $75 or 10% of the donation, whichever is less—the charity doesn't need to subtract these amounts when issuing a receipt.

 Similar Topics